-- Your computer, printer, fax machine, and other home office gear will work better if you keep them clean and dust-free.
-Before you start cleaning, make sure that all your equipment is shut off.
-Now mix equal parts white vinegar and water in a bucket.
-Dampen a clean cloth in the solution — never use a spray bottle; you don’t want to get liquid on the circuits inside — then squeeze it out as hard as you can, and start wiping.
-Keep a few cotton swabs on hand for getting to the buildups in tight spaces (like around the keys of your PC keyboard).
+Mix equal parts white vinegar (avoid other types, like apple cider vinegar) and water in a bucket.
+Dampen a clean cloth in the solution—never use a spray bottle; you don’t want to get liquid on the circuits inside—then squeeze it out as hard as you can, and start wiping.
+Keep a few cotton swabs on hand for getting to the buildups in tight spaces (like around the keys of your keyboard).